Minituff/nautical-backup/docs/arguments.md

 ## Additional Folders
 Allows Nautical to backup folders that are not associated with containers.

+The additional folders must either exist or be mounted into the `app/source` folder within Nautical.

 > **Default**: *empty* <small>(no additional folders)</small>

 > **Format**: `<folder_name>`  <small>(comma separated for multiple items)</small>